Knowledge Hub

 • Reviewing their security practices.

-Confirming they have a history of UK GDPR compliance.
+Confirming they have a history of compliance with the UK GDPR.
 Verifying that they can meet your contractual obligations.

 How to notify controllers about sub-processor changes